tpascarella/sr50/docs/equipment/equipment-overview.md

 sidebar_position: 1
 ---

-# Overview
+# Equipment Overview

 In this section we will go over all of the equipment and supplies you will need to get started with FI.

-Some items include:
+Items include:

 ## A [Checking Account](checking-account.md)